 What is PCB?

-- PCB is an acronym of printed circuit board that contains tracks, lines and paths to electrically connect different electronics components.
+- PCB is an acronym for a Printed Circuit Board that contains tracks, lines and paths to electrically connect different electronics components.

-- Three ways are used for the construction of PCB called single sided, double sided and multilayered.
+- Three ways are used for the construction of PCB called single layer, double layer and multilayered.

-- Required components are connected electrically with the PCB board using two different method named as through hole technology and surface mount technology.
+- Required components are connected electrically with the PCB board using two different methods named through-hole technology and surface mount technology.

-- Through hole process is an old method and became an obsolete.
-In this process lead wires are used that pass through the hole of PCB board and then soldered to the required components.
+- The through-hole process is an old method and became obsolete.
+In this process lead wires are used that pass through the hole of the PCB board and then soldered to the required components.

-- Surface mount method is an advanced process and frequently used.
-In this process electronics components are directly mounted on the surface of PCB board.
+- The surface mount method is an advanced process and frequently used.
+In this process electronics components are directly mounted on the surface of the PCB board.

 - Devices made from surface mount technology are known as surface mount devices.

-- If you are looking to work individually you can get advantage of online PCB design services you .
-Here are top online PCB design services.
+- If you are looking to work individually you can get the advantage of online PCB design services.

-- Single sided PCBs usually contain only one layer of base material (substrate).
+- Single Layer PCB usually contains only one layer of base material (substrate).